AtienoObwanda/Blogvolution/README.md

 ****
 **Description:**
 ****
-*BlogVolution is a web application that allows users to use that one minute wisely.
-The users will submit their one minute post and other users will vote on them and leave comments to give their feedback on them.*
+*BlogVolution is a web application that allows users to add posts, update, delete and comment on various posts.*

- *The post are organized by category.
-It has categories like: General post,Career post, and Fun post* *Whatever comes to your mind,* **Just post it!**
 <br />

 <!-- **Live link:**  *https://posth.herokuapp.com/* <br /> -->